-Capital Rowing Club’s Summer Learn-to-Row camp is offered free to participants and comprises four week-long sessions and meets Monday through Friday from 9:00 a.m. to 12:00 p.m. at the Anacostia Community Boathouse.
+Capital Rowing Club’s Summer Learn-to-Row camp comprises three week-long sessions and meets Monday through Friday.
+Sessions 1 and 3 are from 9:00 a.m. to 12:00 p.m. and session 2 is 1:00 p.m. to 4:00 p.m.
+All sessions are at the Anacostia Community Boathouse.
 Summer Learn-to-Row offers boys and girls, ages 12–17, the chance to learn rowing for the first time, to explore the Anacostia riverfront, and to build teamwork and friendships with students from across all eight DC wards.

 The program is taught in a fun and supportive environment, with a goal of developing a solid foundation of rowing skills.
 Over the course of the week, students: